tlsfuzzer/tlslite-ng/README.md

 cryptographic protocols.
-It can be used either as a standalone wrapper around python socket interface or as a backend for multiple other libraries. tlslite-ng is pure python, however it can use other libraries for faster crypto operations. tlslite-ng integrates with several stdlib neworking libraries.
+It can be used either as a standalone wrapper around python socket interface or as a backend for multiple other libraries. tlslite-ng is pure python, however it can use other libraries for faster crypto operations. tlslite-ng integrates with several stdlib networking libraries.

 API documentation is available in the `docs/_build/html` directory of the PyPI package